Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Introduction

 The remainder of the paper is organized as follows.
 We begin by introducing key concepts from information theory and formulate information propagation in elastic solids as an information channel, with the applied load serving as the input signal (Section~\ref{sec:meth}).
 We then physically validate this mechanical information channel using an elastic halfspace problem in Section~\ref{result:halfspace}, and connect information propagation to Saint-Venant’s effect.
 We then consider architected materials, where Section \ref{result:architected} examines how modifications to the domain geometry affects information propagation in elastic solids.
-Finally, in Section \ref{result:optimize}, we demonstrate that the proposed framework can be used to optimize for structures that maximize and minimize information flow.
+Next, in Section \ref{result:optimize}, we demonstrate that the proposed framework can be used to optimize for structures that maximize and minimize information flow.
+Finally, we demonstrate a preliminary study on extending our frame to nonlinear mechanics in Section \ref{result:elastica}.
 We end by presenting our conclusions and future outlook in Section \ref{sec:conclusion}.